 Peterson also acted as the manager of public relations and public education for the Association of Women for Action & Research (AWARE), Singapore’s leading women’s advocacy organization.
 She focused on brand awareness, press management, and education workshops and consultations.

-Peterson has also worked for Women for Women International in London and Washington, D.C., focusing on online grassroots mobilization and the inaugural Run for Congo in Europe.
+Peterson has professionally volunteered for Women for Women International in London and Washington, D.C., focusing on online grassroots mobilization and the inaugural Run for Congo in Europe.